yuk1i/os-next-docs/README.md

 1. https://squidfunk.github.io/mkdocs-material/plugins/projects/
 2. https://squidfunk.github.io/mkdocs-material/setup/building-an-optimized-site/#built-in-projects-plugin

-But we do not have the required "insider" identity, so we will not consider it for now.
+But we do not have the required "insider" identity, so we will not consider this for now.

-For a less elegant solution, we can refer to this discussion and case:
+For a less elegant solution, we can refer to this discussion and this case:
 1. https://github.com/squidfunk/mkdocs-material/discussions/2346
 2. https://github.com/berkantsahn/mkdocs-sample/tree/main